scp001/a1/testing/SyntaxSystem.md

 ##### usage
 ```
-Double click on <element>
+double click on <element>
 ```
 ##### example
 ```
-Double click on "About" link
+double click on "About" link
 ```
 #### **Fill with**